BrandonMGH/GifTastic/README.md

 # GifTastic #

 This is an app that exists solely to allow users to create a button that will call the giphy API and dynamically populate the results from that API call into the DOM.
 Stock buttons have been created associated with various Star Wars characters.
+Make sure you click on each individual gif to see it run.
 Have fun :)

 ## TECHNOLOGIES USE ##